bseverns/DiceLoop/README.md

 `platform.ini` already targets the Teensy 4.0, so the above is enough to get code onto the hardware.

+> **Note:** All of the real analog-to-digital work happens inside the SGTL5000
+> codec on the Teensy Audio Shield. `setupAudioPipeline()` now explicitly wakes
+> the chip, routes the **line in** pair to the delay graph, and leaves the MCU's
+> bare-metal ADC powered down.
+That silicon (and the PJRC `input_adc.cpp`
+> module) target the older Kinetis parts, so we ship an `extra_script`
+> (`scripts/disable_audio_adc.py`) that snips it out before PlatformIO tries to
+> build it and faceplants on the missing `kinetis.h`.
+If you crave the
+> breadboard-friendly on-chip ADC, reach for a Teensy 3.x or port the driver to
+> i.MXRT and ditch the script.

 > **Heads up:** The first `pio run` after cloning will pull in the entire
 > [PJRC Audio library](https://www.pjrc.com/teensy/td_libs_Audio.html).
 Expect a